Tailgating

 A typical example of tailgating.
 The truck is being followed very closely by a van.

 Tailgating is the action of a driver driving behind another vehicle while not leaving sufficient distance to stop without causing a collision if the vehicle in front stops suddenly.

 The safe distance for following another vehicle varies depending on various factors including vehicle speed, weather, visibility and other road conditions.
 Some jurisdictions may require a minimal gap of a specified distance or time interval.
 When following heavy vehicles or in less than ideal conditions (e.g. low light or rain), a longer distance is recommended, due to increased reaction times and stopping distances or because fatigue is most prevalent in long distance lorry driving.

 Causes

 There can be several reasons for tailgating.

-Preventing cut ins
+Preventing legal lane entry by other vehicles

-Tailgating can occur when a vehicle attempts to prevent another vehicle on the right or left from cutting in front of them.
-The tailgating (or preventing) vehicle will drive as close as possible to another leading vehicle to prevent the side vehicle from cutting in.
+Tailgating can occur when a vehicle attempts to prevent another vehicle on the right or left from entering the lane in front of them.
+The tailgating (or preventing) vehicle will drive as close as possible to another leading vehicle to prevent the side vehicle from such entry.
 Like all forms, this practice of tailgating is illegal and attempts to force the side vehicle to slow down and get into the line of traffic behind the tailgating vehicle.
 This practice may provoke road rage where one vehicle is blocking and another attempts to defy the block.